Dav1dde/BraLa/README.md

 --tesselation-threads       specifies the number of threads used to tessellate the terrain, defaults to 3.
                             More threads: more used memory (each thread needs his own tessellation-buffer), more CPU usage, but faster terrain tessellation.

+--default-tp                try to extract the minecraft terrain.png from the installed minecraft.jar

 --width                     specifies the width of the window --height                    specifies the height of the window
 ```